 4. Kannabe Highlands

 Many travelers want to experience snow in winter and you can do so here at Kannabe Highlands.
-About three hours from Osaka, the area is home to a few small ski resorts where you can go skiing, snowboarding, even snowshoe hiking!
+About three hours from Osaka, the area is home to a few boutique ski resorts where you can go skiing or snowboarding.
+I went here on a press trip and they took us snowshoe hiking up to the crater of a volcano.

 Check out my post on Kannabe Highlands for more pictures and information.